decentraland/documentation/content/creator/sdk7/interactivity/user-data.md

 ```

 {{< hint info >}}
-**💡 Tip**: When testing in preview, to avoid using a random avatar, run the scene in the browser connected with your Metamask wallet.
-In the Decentraland Editor, open the Decentraland tab and hover your mouse over it to display the three dots icon on the top-right.
+**💡 Tip**: When testing in preview with the legacy web editor, to avoid using a random avatar, run the scene in the browser connected with your Metamask wallet.
+In the Decentraland VS Code Extension, open the Decentraland tab and hover your mouse over it to display the three dots icon on the top-right.
 Click this icon and select **Open in browser with Web3**.
 {{< /hint >}}

 To get the data for a specific player in the scene, different from the current player, run `getPlayer()` with an object with a `userId` property.